1972 Sacramento Canadair Sabre accident

 On September 24, 1972, a privately owned Canadair Sabre Mk.
-5 jet, piloted by Richard Bingham, failed to take off while leaving the "Golden West Sport Aviation Air Show" at Sacramento Executive Airport in Sacramento, California, United States.
-The airplane crashed into a Farrell's Ice Cream Parlor.
-Twenty-two people died and 28 were injured including the pilot.
+5 fighter jet, piloted by Richard L. Bingham, failed to take off while leaving the "Golden West Sport Aviation Air Show" at Sacramento Executive Airport in Sacramento, California, United States.
+The airplane crashed into a Farrell's Ice Cream Parlor, killing 22 people on the ground and injuring 28, including the pilot.

 Accident

 The crash occurred on September 24, 1972, at approximately 4:25 pm.
 The Canadair Sabre failed to gain sufficient altitude upon takeoff, with eyewitnesses suggesting the nose was over-rotated.
 The F-86 Sabre has a dangerous and often fatal handling characteristic upon takeoff if the nose is raised prematurely from the runway.
 This handling characteristic of the F-86 was acknowledged from the early 1950s.